Kev-Y-Huang/cs262-replication/NOTEBOOK.md

 ## Design Considerations

+### Architecture Overview

+We implemented the primary secondary backup model using our custom wire protocol between client and server and socket communication with one primary replica and two secondary replicas.
+This allowed us to be 2-fault tolerant, since if 2 servers go down, we will still have one server left that will allow the user to interact with the system with no noticeable effect.
+We ended up using logs (csv files for each of the servers) to keep state to ensure persistence.
+We also implemented a heartbeat protocol to ensure that the servers are still alive and to detect when a server goes down.
+If a server goes down, we automatically elected a new leader and continued to serve the client’s requests.

 ### Persistence

 - When all the servers go down and are brought back up the system should still work as expected and all unsent messages should still be - queued to send